 With coronavirus suspending the Super League season it’s sort of took a backseat, but there’s a Hull FC head coach vacancy still to be filled.

-It’s been over a week since Lee Radford and Hull FC parted company with the duo of Andy Last and Kieron Purtill taking charge of training matters since then.
-They’ll be in charge for the foreseeable future, with fixtures of course cancelled until Friday 3rd April at least.
+Lee Radford and Hull FC parted company immediately after the Warrington game with the duo of Andy Last and Kieron Purtill taking charge of training matters since then.
+They’ll be in charge for the foreseeable future, with fixtures of course cancelled indefinitely.

 As expected there’s been an abundance of names touted about for the head coach gig, and whilst a few of them are garbage, there’s a couple that raise an eyebrow or two, especially for the bookies.

 Craig Fitzgibbon – Knows this club well and has been no stranger to the Black and Whites since retiring at the end of 2011.
 He’s reportedly scouted for Hull whilst being assistant to Trent Robinson at Sydney Roosters, who met the Hull squad in Australia two years ago before going on to win back to back NRL Premierships.
 By many accounts Fitzgibbon has been tipped for a future head coach gig and whilst this would be his first role, he’s still the clear favourite at 2/1.

 Danny Ward – The current London boss almost pulled off a miracle in keeping the Broncos in Super League last season.
 His side were eventually relegated but he never cracked under pressure and always kept his head.
 Ward is priced at 5/1.

 Nathan Brown – Interesting inclusion considering he’s just linked up with New Zealand Warriors having been shat on at Newcastle.
 On that note Stephen Kearney is having a nightmare over the Tasman so throw his name in the bin.
 Brown however knows Super League well and there would be worse appointments.
 Odds also at 5/1.